Pet Safety Tips for Valentine’s Day

 Valentine’s Day is coming soon and while there is much to love about this day of love, there are some dangers for pets to consider.
 We have some pet safety tips for Valentine’s Day for pet owners.

-Chocolate and Pets
+Chocolate, Sugar-Free Candy and Pets

 Chocolate is a Valentine’s Day staple.
 Whether you have a whole box of chocolates or a special chocolate dessert, keep these away from your pets.
-Take special care to keep anything made with xylitol (this is common in”sugar-free” foods) away from your pets.
-Xylitol is extremely toxic to both dogs and cats.
-Even a small amount of xylitol can be fatal.
+Chocolate can cause nausea, diarrhea, vomiting, seizures, and heart failure, and can be fatal.
 Desserts made with cocoa powder are also dangerous because cocoa is one of the most concentrated forms of chocolate.
-It doesn’t take much of these types of chocolate to cause seizures and even death.
+It doesn’t take much of these types of chocolate to cause death.

 Dangerous Flowers and Plants

 While flowers are popular on Valentine’s Day be sure not to send your sweetheart anything that can harm their pet.
 Some of the types of flora that can cause issues include roses with thorns.
-Roses themselves are non-toxic, however, if a curious cat gets a hold of a thorny rose, they could injure themselves or if ingested, it can be a serious danger.
-Lilies are extremely toxic to cats and cat owners should immediately discard any lillies into an outside trash bin.
-If you’re giving flowers, be sure to specify no lillies.
+Roses themselves are non-toxic, however, if a curious cat gets a hold of a thorny rose, they could injure themselves or if ingested, it can be a danger.

 For more helpful tips for the holidays, we recommend this guide from the ASPCA: